fernandoenzo/private-attrs/README.md

 ```
 As you can see, we first need to define the class inside a function.
 Outside that class, but inside the function scope, we instantiate a `PrivateAttrs` object.

-Now, inside the `MyClass`, if we plan to have private instance attributes, and not just static ones, it's mandatory to register, in the `__init__()` method, the instance by calling the
+Now, inside `MyClass`, if we plan to have private instance attributes, and not just static ones, it's mandatory to register, in the `__init__()` method, the instance by calling the
  `register_instance()` function.

 Finally we return `MyClass` and we override the function definition.